gabenespoli/vim-cenwin/README.md

 This is my first vim plugin and is still very much in development.

-## keybindings
+## suggested keybindings

-The default keybindings are meant to work in tandem with [vim-unimpaired](https://github.com/tpope/vim-unimpaired).
+These keybindings are meant to work in tandem with [vim-unimpaired](https://github.com/tpope/vim-unimpaired).
+Add them to your vimrc.

-`<leader>c` center the window with the default width of 80 characters
+`nnoremap <leader>C :call CenWinToggle(80)` center the window with the default width of 80 characters

-`<localleader>l` open the location list with an outline (functions)
+`nnoreamp <localleader>l :call CenWinOutlineEnable(0,1)` open the location list with an outline (functions)

-`<localleader>L` open the location list with an outline (double comment characters; will be deprecated in favour of a buffer-local switch between the two types of lists)
+`nnoremap <localleader>L :call CenWinOutlineEnable(0,2)` open the location list with an outline (double comment characters; will be deprecated in favour of a buffer-local switch between the two types of lists)

-`<localleader>q` open the todos as a quickfix window
+`nnoremap <localleader>q :call CenWinTodoToggle()` open the todos as a quickfix window

 ## todo window